DTIChallenge/miccai2013/submission.md

 ##How to participate in the challenge
-To participate in the DTI Tractography challenge, please download and fill in the letter of intent for participation, and return it signed to Sonia Pujol (spujol at bwh.harvard.edu).
+To participate in the DTI Tractography challenge, please download and fill in the <a href="http://www.na-mic.org/Wiki/images/0/03/LetterOfIntent_DTIChallenge_MICCAI2013.pdf">letter of intent for participation </a>, and return it signed to Sonia Pujol (spujol at bwh.harvard.edu).
 After successful registration of your team, you will receive the link to access the workshop datasets.

 ## Submission Guidelines